blender/blender/doc/python_api/rst/info_gotcha.rst

 ------------------

 A common mistake is to assume newly created data is given the requested name.

-This can cause bugs when you add some data (normally imported) then reference it later by name.
+This can cause bugs when you add data (normally imported) then reference it later by name:

 .. code-block:: python